sjg918/kitti-scc-5dof/README.md

 Replace all calib.txt in data folder with calib.txt downloaded from "Download odometry data set (calibration files, 1 MB)". </br>
 (('Tr') line does not exist, giving an error.) </br>

-Open the cfg files in the CFG folder and modify the paths. </br>
+Open the cfg file in the CFG folder and modify the paths. </br>

 # Requirement
 ak z